-- 27. Subject to paragraph 26, where exit capacity applications result in a requirement for National Grid to release NTS obligated incremental exit flat capacity at more than one NTS Exit Point, analysis of substitution opportunities will commence by considering recipient NTS Exit Points with no Revenue Driver ("RD"), as defined in Special Condition C8E paragraph 1(d) of the Licence, followed by the NTS Exit Point with the highest RD. - 28.
-Notwithstanding the objective stated in paragraph 26, NTS Exit Points which have no RD4 will be considered before those with a RD because only incremental exit flat capacity requests satisfied through release of NTS obligated incremental exit flat capacity (i.e. where investment is needed) receive additional funding.
+27. Subject to paragraph 26, where exit capacity applications result in a requirement for National Grid to release NTS obligated incremental exit flat capacity at more than one NTS Exit Point, analysis of substitution opportunities will commence by considering recipient NTS Exit Points with no Revenue Driver ("RD"), as defined in Special Condition C8E paragraph 1(d) of the Licence, followed by the NTS Exit Point with the highest RD.

+- 28. Where there are two or more potential recipient NTS Exit Points with the same RD, either as separate RDs or through grouping, NTS Exit Points will be selected as recipient NTS Exit Points on the basis of best exchange rate from available donor NTS Exit Points. - 29.
+Notwithstanding the objective stated in paragraph 26, NTS Exit Points which have no RD8 will be considered before those with a RD because only incremental exit flat capacity requests satisfied through release of NTS obligated incremental exit flat capacity (i.e. where investment is needed) receive additional funding.
 Hence the process minimises the quantity of NTS obligated incremental exit flat capacity at NTS Exit Points without an agreed level of funding by maximising the substitution of NTS baseline exit flat capacity at these NTS Exit Points.
 Continuing the process by selecting the NTS Exit Point with the highest RD, i.e. the NTS Exit Point expected to require the most investment, will maximise the avoided investment that can be achieved through the first substitution opportunities considered.
 However, any residual investment will be in respect of a greater number of smaller NTS Exit Points.